Community Asset Inventory: A Guide to Local Housing Resources

 Asset Framework and Categories

 Categorizing assets is an important part of a community asset inventory and its usefulness to the community it serves.
-The asset categories analyzed for this community asset inventory include financial assets, infrastructure assets, natural assets, political assets, and social assets.
+The asset categories analyzed for this community asset inventory include financial assets, infrastructure assets, natural assets, and political assets.
 Financial assets consist of grants, loans, and other public programs available for the development or maintenance of affordable housing in the Olympia-Lacey-Tumwater tri-city area.
-Infrastructure assets consist primarily of public transportation and also include other public works available to the community that assist in housing affordability.
+Infrastructure assets consist primarily of public transportation options and also include other public works available to the community that assist in housing livability and affordability.
 Natural assets include our public parks, waterways, and green spaces that make our communities and housing developments livable and sustainable.
 Political assets consist of policies supported by municipalities and the county that contribute to the advancement of current affordable housing and potential future social housing development.
-Social assets consist of community organizations and nonprofit organizations that provide resources and services related to affordable and social housing.

 Community Asset Inventory – Financial Assets

-Several state programs exist to support the development of affordable housing in Washington.
-The Washington State Housing Finance Commission provides tax exemptions, bonds, loans and grants via federal and state funding sources, such as the Low Income Housing Tax Credit and the Washington State Housing Trust Fund (OHHP_2023_Consolidated Plan_6.3.24.pdf pg 28-31).
+Several state programs exist to support the development and maintenance of affordable housing in Washington.
+The Washington State Housing Finance Commission provides tax exemptions, bonds, loans and grants via federal and state funding sources, such as the Low Income Housing Tax Credit and the Washington State Housing Trust Fund.
 Through the Housing Authority of Thurston County, low-income residents have access to housing vouchers such as the Housing Choice voucher (formerly known as Section 8), Veterans Administration Supportive Housing (VASH) voucher, Non Elderly Disabled (NED) voucher, Emergency Housing Voucher, and Mainstream voucher.
 Below is a detailed list of grants, bonds, loans, tax credits and vouchers available in the Olympia-Lacey-Tumwater municipal areas.

 Community Asset Inventory – Infrastructure Assets